RivenSkaye/EnforceTypes/README.rst

 There are separate decorators for functions and classes, please do not use them the wrong way around.

+Due to some very iffy results and instability in the way decorators work when combined, please try using decorators in a different order *before* submitting bug reports.
+I can't help that, it's a limitation with the way Python itself handles it.

 .. code-block:: python

    from EnforceTypes import classtypes, functypes, methtypes